zixoan/cuber/README.md

 ### About the project

-Cuber will be a reverse proxy server with support for TCP and UDP traffic and the ability to load balance between different target (backend) servers.
+Cuber is a reverse proxy server with support for TCP and UDP traffic and the ability to load balance between different target (backend) servers.
-Health checks will also be available to dynamically remove backend servers from the load balance strategy, so that traffic is not forwarded to offline or crashed servers.
+Health checks are also available to dynamically remove backend servers from the load balance strategy, so that traffic is not forwarded to offline or crashed servers.

 ### Features